Super-resolution microscopy: 3D light microscopical nanosizing (LIMON) microscopy

 Light MicrOscopical Nanosizing microscopy (3D LIMON) images, using the Vertico SMI microscope, are made possible by the combination of SMI and SPDM, whereby first the SMI, and then the SPDM, process is applied.

 The SMI process determines the center of particles and their spread in the direction of the microscope axis.
 While the center of particles/molecules can be determined with a precision of 1–2 nm, the spread around this point can be determined down to an axial diameter of approximately 30–40 nm.

 Subsequently, the lateral position of the individual particle/molecule is determined using SPDM, achieving a precision of a few nanometers.

 As a biological application in the 3D dual color mode, the spatial arrangements of Her2/neu and Her3 clusters was achieved.
 The positions in all three directions of the protein clusters could be determined with an accuracy of about 25 nm.

 Integrated correlative light and electron microscopy

 Combining a super-resolution microscope with an electron microscope enables the visualization of contextual information, with the labelling provided by fluorescence markers.
 This overcomes the problem of the black backdrop that the researcher is left with when using only a light microscope.
 In an integrated system, the sample is measured by both microscopes simultaneously.

+SR-FACT

+SR-FACT imaging combines super resolution and assisted diffraction computational tomography.
+This technique has unique capabilities applicable to cell biology, particularly focused on the cell's interactome.